htso/Algo-Strategy-Backtesting/README.md

 ![lambdadistrib](https://user-images.githubusercontent.com/5498043/45640714-3ac2a500-ba68-11e8-957e-fd61f08bf00d.png)

 The choice of `S` is not critical but must be considered in the context of the computing capability you have access to.
-For example, on a Linux box with 40 Gb of RAM, I could push `S` to around 20.
-Anything beyond 20 does not seem practical -- Bin(22,11) is 705,432, which requires eight times more RAM.
+For example, on a Linux box with 40 Gb of RAM, I could push `S` to around 20, which uses 33 Gb of memeory (sure R is not very memory efficient).
+Anything beyond 20 does not seem practical -- Bin(22,11) is 705,432, which requires at least 264 Gb.

 This concludes a short tutorial of PBO.